xoxoaseka/PUI2017_fl1210/HW4_fl1210/README.md

 2) age of bikers for trips originating in Manhattan and in Brooklyn

-Thanks to Zhiao Zhou and Yukun Wan who introduced the methods of using ArcGIS to filter the coordinates that fall into the polygon of different boroughs by importing shapefile and the citibike data to ArcGIS.
+Thanks to Zhiao Zhou and Yukun Wan who introduced the methods of filtering the coordinates that fall into the polygon of different boroughs by importing shapefile and the citibike data to ArcGIS.
 MN.csv and BK,csv are filted data using ArcGIS.